An educational based awareness program designed to promote understanding and acceptance of each other, regardless of differences and challenges.

 • The importance of recognizing and celebrating the diversity present in our communities

 • How to be a friend

-• The MDSC will provide each organization with a one-hour phone consultation to discuss program and determine specific needs in order to customize presentation.
+Each organization will receive a phone consultation with the ATC team to determine specific needs in order to customize the presentation.

 Additional Resources & Materials for Schools

 • Teacher Guide - School will be provided with an electronic copy of a teacher guide that includes self-reflection worksheets, challenge activities, and discussion questions.